Toan201099/Learn-And-Practice/README.md

 #Project refer
-# Extract Function Name and Begin/End Line Number in C/C++ Source Codes
+# Find Function Name and Begin/End Line Number in C/C++ Source Codes
 This is a simple project to find the function names in C/C++ source codes.
 It should work well for C codes, but may have problems for C++ codes.
 It is written in Python.
 Please let me know if you find any bugs.
 1. get_func_name.py
 Usage: